Vincenzo Fiorillo: Juventus

 In January 2014, Fiorillo was involved in a co-ownership player-exchange deal with 50% of his contract being sold to reigning Serie A champions, Juventus in exchange for 50% of the contractual rights of Juventus' Stefano Beltrame.
 Both 50% rights were valued for €2 million.
 As part of the deal, Fiorillo remained with Sampdoria on a six-month temporary loan deal, and Beltrame returned to Bari, with whom he was previously on loan with from Juventus.
 On 19 June 2014, Juventus and Sampdoria renewed the co-ownership agreement of the player, with Juventus holding the registration rights of the goalkeeper.
 On 30 June 2014, Fiorillo moved to Juventus upon the expiration of the loan agreement.

 Pescara (loan)

 On 23 July 2014, it was officially communicated that Fiorillo signed for Serie B side Pescara on a season-long loan deal along with teammate Gabriel Appelt.
 Fiorillo wore number 1 shirt for their first team.
 In June 2015 Juventus acquired Fiorillo outright from Sampdoria for free; Beltrame also returned to Juve in January 2015 in a pure player swap.

 On 23 July 2015, Fiorillo returned to Pescara in a temporary deal, with an option to purchase, which would become an obligation if Pescara promoted to 2016–17 Serie A. Fiorillo kept his number 1 shirt for the new season.

 Pescara

 After Pescara activated the conditional obligation to buy Fiorillo outright in summer 2016 for €2 million, he remained in Pescara for their 2016–17 Serie A campaign.
 However, he was the backup of former Argentine internationals Albano Bizzarri instead.

+Carrarese

+On 31 January 2025, Fiorillo moved on loan to Carrarese.
+On 15 July 2025, he returned to Carrarese on a permanent basis.